-Based in an alternative provision setting across 2 centres, SHS Practitioner will work from a child centred approach and primarily be concerned with developing and maintaining good working relationships with parents/carers, children and young people, teachers, head teachers and various educational support staff and other agencies.
-The workload is varied and is negotiated with the school prior to the appointment of the SHS Practitioner.
-Some positions may involve working with a cluster of schools.
+You will work from a child centred approach and primarily be concerned with developing and maintaining good working relationships with parents/carers, children and young people, teachers, head teachers and various educational support staff and other agencies.
+The workload is varied and is negotiated with the schools prior to the appointment of the SHS Practitioner.

-Level of Contact with Children and Young People
+Level of contact with children and young people

-The responsibilities of the post require the post-holder to have substantial, unsupervised and daily contact with children, young people and their families and is subject to a Disclosure and Barring Service check.
+The responsibilities of the post require the post-holder to have substantial, unsupervised and daily contact with children, young people and their families and is subject to an enhanced Disclosure and Barring Service check.
+SHS will organise and pay for this certificate.